apache/opendal/bindings/go/README.md

 ## Development

-The guid is based on Linux.
+The guide is based on Linux.
 For other platforms, please adjust the commands accordingly.

 To develop the Go binding, you need to have the following dependencies installed: